USA

 Winter Closure

-The Guardsman Pass is closed in winter.
-This means there is no road through Big Cottonwood Canyon in winter and it ends after the ski resort of Solitude at the ski resort of Brighton.
+Guardsman Pass is closed in winter.
+Therefore, Big Cottonwood Canyon is a dead end in winter and ends after the Solitude ski area at the Brighton ski area.

 Route planner »